Tax ReformMarch 11, 20263 min read

 Unlike the annual opt-in, exclusion can occur at any point during the year, depending on the reason:

-- Retroactive exclusion, in more serious cases;
+• Retroactive exclusion, in more serious cases;

-- Exclusion starting the month after the event;
+• Exclusion starting the month after the event;

-- Exclusion starting January of the following year, in some specific cases.
+• Exclusion starting January of the following year, in some specific cases.

 This means a vendor may stop being an opt-in at any moment of the year without the contracting company noticing immediately — generating relevant tax risk.

-Impact of Simples Nacional on operations and tax credit
+Impact of Simples Nacional on operations and tax credit (especially under the Tax Reform)

 How our solutions can help

-- In February of each year, for relevant vendors (those with business in the past 3 years, for example), run automated cleansing based on public queries — since the normal entry/exit window is January 31st, running cleansing in the second half of February ensures the correct tax regime is set for vendors in “normal” situations;
+• 2.
+At the beginning of each year, for relevant vendors (those with business in the past 3 years, for example) - run the automated Cleansing based on public queries (RFB, CCC, Simples Nacional) - by running the cleansing at the start of each year we already have the guarantee of having the proper tax regime in the master data of vendors in “normal” situations;

 Conclusion